 Double cleansing ensures you are not trapping any dirt under your products and are applying them to fresh skin for maximum absorption and effectiveness.

 If you’d like to skip the toner and go straight to moisturizer, you absolutely can.
 Moisturizers and creams contain hydrating ingredients that help fortify the skin barrier.
 There are some formulas that work well with all skin types and skin concerns.
 Here’s a quick skincare tip;

 - Individuals with oily skin should look for a gel-based moisturizer that absorbs into the skin without clogging pores.

 - Those individuals with dry skin should look for a rich, creamy moisturizer that offers a thick layer of hydration to keep the skin feeling supple.

 - While those Individuals with combination skin can use a mixture of the two, targeting areas of concern with the right product, i.e., use gel-based moisturizers on oily regions and creamier moisturizers on dry areas

 - Normal skin can use whatever they feel comfortable with.
 Do not use normal skin as an excuse to skip the moisturizer.
 This is a great opportunity to maintain the skin you have.

 - Individuals with sensitive skin should look at the ingredients list carefully and cautiously.
 Look for ceramides and ingredients that strengthen the skin barrier without upsetting it.
-Soothing and cooling ingredients like Centella Asiatica, vitamin e, aloe vera, and green tea are all great options.
+Soothing and cooling ingredients like Centella Asiatica, vitamin e, aloe vera, vitamin k, and green tea are all great options.

 - Moisturize your eye area, too, with a moisturizing eye cream.